See How Local Businesses/Communities/Schools

 At their grand opening, Tractor Supply Company in Thomaston not only hosted a special adoption event, but also donated $400 to the Shelter.
 Striker, the handsome cat who was adopted that day, thanks you, and we thank you, too!
 Photo: Store Manager Ed Marisnick.

-Trackside Station and Loyal Biscuit Co. teamed up once again to sponsor the 6th Pints for Paws celebration featuring live music by Paddy Mills, great raffle items like this adorable cake with dogs and their favorite bones, and giveaways.
+Trackside Station and Loyal Biscuit Co. teamed up once again to sponsor the annual Pints for Paws celebration featuring live music by Paddy Mills, great raffle items and giveaways.
 Attendees also brought much-needed items for the Shelter such as bleach, old towels, and dog and cat food.

 A salute to Girl Scout Troup 1342, whose members generously donated a whole variety of goodies to the animals here at the Shelter.
 We and our animal guests thank you so much for all the food, treats and toys.
 You are truly living up to the Girl Scout Law and have truly done your best to “Make the world a better place”.
 Thank you!